carlAB2/personal-infomation-management-system/README.md

 # personal-infomation-management-system
-this is school database course job
+this is school database course homework
 JavaSE 15 can run
 use swing